yangxhcaf/hdGRACE/README.md

-## Directory and notes on available scripts and data
+###### Note
-All scripts exclusively use open data as input, thus only produced dataset from this analysis are provided here.
-The list of scripts that can be found in this repository are listed and described below.
+In the folders above, scripts and data are provided seperately.
+As all scripts exclusively use open data as input, thus only produced dataset from this analysis is provided.
+A more specific ```README``` exists in the RScripts folder, which details the function of each script.